For hospitality operators & designers

 01

-Acoustic Blueprint
+Acoustic blueprint

 Sonic strategy, system concept and spatial analysis.
 We define what the venue needs to sound like and map that against the architectural intent, materials schedule and MEP coordination.